Back to Blog

 To maximize return on your security audit investment:

-- Compare providers carefully — the cheapest option often delivers superficial results.
-Look for providers with relevant certifications (OSCP, CREST, CEH) and experience in your sector.
+• Compare providers carefully — the cheapest option often delivers superficial results.
+Look for providers with relevant certifications (OSCE, CREST, CEH) and experience in your sector.

 How ICTLAB Can Help